TREASURIES-Yields fall as investors focus on Fed, upcoming data

 “Moving into next week, the focus will be on payrolls for Friday,” said Dan Mulholland, head of Treasuries trading at Credit Agricole in New York.

 Bonds had rallied on Tuesday on safety buying after the Brussels terrorist attacks, before weakening in the afternoon on relatively heavy corporate debt supply.
-(Editing by Lisa Von Ahn; Editing by Diane Craft)
+(Editing by Lisa Von Ahn)